AlexvZyl/NativeFramework/README.md

 * ⬜ Combine basic, textured and text rendering (VAO's and shaders) to reduce draw calls and shader switching.
 * ⬜ Currently using an older version of the ImGUI docking banch, because they implemented an OpenGL loader that conflicts with GLAD.
 Find out why this is a problem and fix.
 * ⬜ Error handler uses deprecated OpenGL functions that causes problems on GPU's that does not have good compatibility.
 Replace with another handler (glDebugMessageCallback?).
-* ⬜ TextRenderer file parsing is hard coded for one specific file.
-This has to be fixed.
 * ⬜ Move over to smart pointers for better memory management.
 * ⬜ Fix cursor position calculation with text in the text renderer.
 * ⬜ What happens when deltaTime() gets called twice in the same frame in the camera handler?